If you’ve ever looked down and noticed your hands and fingers swelling while hiking, don’t worry.

 There you have it!
 Follow these tips and inflated hands when hiking will be a thing of the past!

-We hope this guide has answered the question, “why do my hands swell while hiking”?
+We hope this guide has answered the question, “why do my hands swell when I hike”?
 We’ve got lots of other handy guides on common hiking questions, so be sure to check them out!

 If you’ve still got burning questions, feel free to fire them off in the comments below.
 Happy hiking!